Sexual arousal disorder: Signs and symptoms

-However, whether lack of physiological arousal is a reliable symptom of the disorder is questionable.
-Research has shown that women with arousal deficits and women without arousal deficits show equivalent increases in physiological response during experience of erotic stimuli.
+However, whether lack of physiological arousal is a reliable symptom of the disorder is questionable, as research shows that women with arousal and without arousal deficits can display similar physiological responses during erotic stimuli.
+Therefore doctors cannot depend solely on physical arousal signs and must incorporate patient reported outcomes and contextual factors to reach an accurate diagnosis.

 Causes

+Contrary to the assumption, that sexual arousal disorders stems only from a lack of physical arousal, research shows that many difficulties originate in social-psychological factors rather than biology alone.
+Psychological and emotional factors, such as depression, anger, and stress, or unresolved trauma.
+Along with relationship dynamics like trust, communication, and emotional safety, play a significant role in shaping arousal.
+Cultural expectations, body image concerns, and media influences can also affect desire, while situational factors, such as a lack of interest in a specific partner or changes in desire over time, further contribute to these patterns.

-Contrary to popular belief, the disorder is not always caused from a lack of sexual arousal.
-Possible causes of the disorder include psychological and emotional factors, such as depression, anger, and stress; relationship factors, such as conflict or lack of trust; medical factors, such as depleted hormones, reduced regional blood flow, and nerve damage; and drug use.
+Biological causes may include depleted hormones, reduced regional blood flow, and nerve damage; and drug use.
 The lack of sexual arousal may be due to a general lack of sexual desire or due to a lack of sexual desire for the current partner (i.e., situational).
 A person may always have had no or low sexual desire or the lack of desire may have been acquired during the person's life.

 Certain medications like SSRIs may contribute to a loss of sexual arousal, either while taking the medication or during withdrawal.
 In seemingly rare cases, SSRIs have been reported to cause a reduction in sexual arousal that last months or years after discontinuation, a condition termed post-SSRI sexual dysfunction (PSSD).